SuperRonan/RayTracingFull/README.md

 This is a practical work project by Ronan Cailleau.
 The base of the project is by Fabrice Lamarche.
-The course is by Fabrice Lamarche and Remi Cozot.
+Based on a course by Fabrice Lamarche and Remi Cozot.

-This is a practical work project where I tried a lot of things, so the code is a dirty at some points.
+This is a practical work project where I tried a lot of things, so the code can be dirty.